JabRef/user-documentation/en/DatabaseProperties.md

 Each action is defined by:
 - an entry field (upon which the action will be applied).
 - the type of action to be carried out (such as *HTML to LaTeX*, which converts HTML code to LaTeX code, as described in the window).

+## Shared database

+Note that some properties are not available for [shared databases](http://help.jabref.org/en/SQLDatabase) as they are not handled like a *.bib* file.
+The following properties are not available:
+- Database encoding *(always UTF-8)*
+- Save sort order
+- Database protection